filipmelik/news-speaker/README.md

 You can communicate with the app using HTTP API.
 Default address is `http://localhost:8080/`.
 #### Description of the API:
 ```
+GET requests:
   /say/{text}           - Read given text.
 Words are separated by "-".
   /read-rss             - Read random article title from set RSS feed.
-/set                  - Change and store configuration of the speaker.
+  /set                  - Change configuration of the speaker.
                            Usage example: /set?voice=jorge, /set?volume=0.8&rate=170
     ?voice={voice-name} - Speaker voice (see /voices for all available options)
     ?rate={rate}        - The synthesizer's speaking rate (words per minute) expressed in floating-point unit.
                            Average human speech occurs at a rate of 180 to 220 words per minute.
     ?volume={volume}    - The synthesizer's speaking volume is expressed in floating-point unit ranging from 0.0 through 1.0.
   /voices               - Show all available voices
   /restart              - Shutdown and restart the daemon
   /help                 - Show this page

+POST requests:
+  /say                  - Read given text in POST body, using the content-type application/x-www-form-urlencoded.
+                           Usage example: curl -d "This is test."  http://localhost:8080/say
 ```

 #### Settings
+You can pass a path to the plist with the application settings as a command line argument.
-Application uses settings stored in `/Applications/Speaker/Settings.plist`.
+If no arguments are passed, application uses default settings stored in `/Applications/Speaker/defaultSettings.plist`.
 Valid keys and values are:
 ```
 RSS     [String]  - URL adress of the RSS feed
 Rate    [Number]  - The synthesizer's speaking rate (words per minute) expressed in floating-point unit.